Keys to Success:

-In addition, be sure to emphasize his personality strengths!
+In addition, be sure to emphasize their personality strengths!
 Which of these describe your child?

 Trustworthy, respectful, kind, honest, generous, adventurous, ambitious, creative, friendly, patient, compassionate, loving, optimistic, persevering, disciplined, hard-working, helpful, humorous, imaginative, curious, intuitive, determined, clever, capable, courageous, cheerful, empathetic, insightful, visionary, easygoing, articulate, dedicated, high-energy, enthusiastic, free-thinking, flexible, logical, calm, fun-loving, thoughtful, responsible, gracious, loyal, fair, efficient, dependable, able to think "outside-the-box."

-In addition, the more familiar you are with dyslexia, the better equipped and confident you will be to advocate for your child.
-I urge you to avail yourself of the many excellent resources online, including a website produced by Susan Barton, called Bright Solutions for Dyslexia and The Yale Center For Dyslexia and Creativity.
+The more familiar you are with dyslexia, the better equipped and confident you will be to advocate for your child.
+I encourage you to avail yourself of the many excellent resources awaiting you online, including Bright Solutions for Dyslexia and The Yale Center For Dyslexia and Creativity.

 Excerpted and adapted from “What Parents Should -- and Should NOT – Do”